 The net-uart also listens to UDP port 7777 and when it receives a string over UDP, it will print it verbatim over UART.

 The example will initially send packets to a hard-coded IPv6 address.
 This can be changed very easily by entering a different IPv6 address to the console.
 Thus, when the serial input string is an IPv6 address, it will not be sent as any other string would, but instead it will configure the example to send to a different remote address.
 This new IPv6 address is not persistent across device reboots.

 This will periodically send a UDP packet to your 6lbr, containing network information, which will be used by 6lbr to construct a network graph.
 To see this in action, fire up a browser and navigate to the 6lbr web page.
 The default address is http://[bbbb::100].
 Once the page loads, click the ‘sensors’ tab, as per the image below.

 For this functionality to work, you will need to install a CoAP client.
-You can achieve this by following the guides on how to set up your system in the wiki.
+You can achieve this by following the guides on how to set up your system in the documentation.

 You should start by sending a CoAP GET request for the

 resource.
 If you are using libcoap’s CoAP client, this can be achieved by: